 He began his journalism career in television in 1982, working as a health producer for the CBS affiliate in Washington, DC.
 In 1986, he left television for a seven-year stint as a print journalist, first as the Washington news editor for Nature, and then as a senior correspondent for Science magazine.

-He comes to journalism from a science background, having received a Ph.D. in psychology from the University of California, Santa Cruz where he worked on human sleep physiology.
-In 1999, Palca took a one-year leave from NPR to become a Kaiser Family Foundation Media Fellow.
-He spent the year studying human clinical trials.
-In 2009, Palca took a six month leave to act as Science Writer In Residence at the Huntington Library and Gardens in California.
+Dr. Palca received his PhD in psychology from the University of California, Santa.
+In 1999, he took a one-year leave from NPR to become a Kaiser Family Foundation Media Fellow where he spent the year studying human clinical trials.
+In 2009, he took a six-month leave to be the Science Writer In Residence at the Huntington Library and Gardens in California.

 Dr. Palca joined the SSP Board of Trustees in 2010.